marcomole00/sweng2-rp-mole/considerations.md

 The scope of this report is to analyze the configuration options of the language.

+## a short primer on kubernetes components

+- Pods: Pods are the smallest deployable units in Kubernetes.
+They can contain one or more containers, and they are scheduled to run on nodes in the cluster.

+- Services: Services provide a stable IP address and DNS name for a set of pods.
+They allow other components in the cluster to access the pods using a consistent endpoint.

+- Deployments: Deployments manage the rolling updates and rollbacks of a set of pods.
+They ensure that a specified number of replicas of a pod are running at any given time.

+- ConfigMaps and Secrets: ConfigMaps and Secrets are used to store configuration data and sensitive information, respectively.
+They can be used to configure applications running in pods or to provide environment variables and other configuration information to containers.

 # stateless example

 In this example is analyzed a multi-tier web application, that is composed by a replicated redis backend and a replicated php frontend.